alighali85/react-redux/README.md

-Auth:

-#Ali Ghali
+## Author Ali Ghali

 ## React and Redux voting system
-1- installitiong :
+1- installition :
-# first clone the repo to your local folder
+*first clone the repo to your local folder

-# then navigate to the folder and run npm install
-you can use either npm or yarn
+2- then navigate to the folder and run npm install you can use either npm or yarn

-#run the react from cmd with command npm start
+3-run the react from cmd with command npm start

+##How to run the application
+- make sure you installed the dependices,
-#go to localhost:3000
+- go to localhost:3000

 # you should see the applicatioin runing.